 Please be advised, HOAs and other housing organizations (such as non-governmental historical societies) have their own set of building rules that you must get separate approval for.
 Home remodeling contractors, including Custom Built, will give you the plans to submit for approval from your HOA.

 Permits and inspections do cost money.

-Municipalities often base permitting costs on the value being added to your home.
-Here is what you can expect to pay for the most common home remodeling projects:
+Municipalities often base permitting costs on the value being added to your home (often known as resale value and curb appeal in real estate).
+Here is the average cost of what you can expect to pay for the most common home remodeling projects:

 As a full-service design and remodeling company, we factor the acquisition of permits and inspections into the cost of the project.

 When Are Permits Required?